 There is barely room for one person to squeeze into this tiny

 chamber which resembles the shape and structure of some of the small Carrowmore chambers.
 This may indicate that Cairn O is one of the oldest of the monuments at Carrowkeel.

 Perhaps it was not intended for people, only burials, as has been suggested of the small chambers at Carrowmore.

-The orientation of this chamber is directed away from the rest of the monuments at Carrowkeel, towards Sheemor and Loughcrew 75 km away.
-It may be aligned towards to the extreme lunar standstill rising or towards another monument, linking Carrowkeel with the sites on the east coast of Ireland.
+The orientation of this chamber is directed away from the rest of the monuments at Carrowkeel, towards Sheemor and Loughcrew 75 kilometers distant.
+The chamber may be aligned towards to the extreme lunar standstill rising or towards another monument, symbolically linking Carrowkeel with the sites on the other coast of Ireland.

 The entrance to this carn was found on the south-east side, and disclosed a pentagonal cist, covered by one single stone, with a pentagonal anti-chamber of small size, covered by two stones.
 An urn was resting on the top of a pile of burnt and unburnt bones, intermixed with flat sandstone slabs, about one foot in diameter.
 No other pottery or fragments or any objects were discovered in this cist.